pgxcentre/genipe/docs/input_files.rst

 Input Files
 ============

-Multiple input files are required for :py:mod:`genipe` including the initial genotypes and the reference files (for imputation).
+Multiple input files are required for :py:mod:`genipe`, including the initial genotypes and the reference files (for imputation).
 For a thorough description of these files, see the :ref:`genipe-tut-input-files` section of the tutorial.